codership/wsrep-API/examples/node/README.md

-Process-wise the program consists of an endless main loop that periodically samples and prints performance stats and a configurable number of "master" and "slave" threads, with master threads loop processing "transactions" and replicating resulting "write sets" and slave threads receiving and processing the write sets from other nodes.
+Process-wise the program consists of an endless main loop that periodically samples and prints performance stats and a configurable number of "master" and "slave" threads, with master threads loop executing "transactions" and replicating resulting "write sets" and slave threads receiving and processing the write sets from other nodes.